 Follow these steps to create the perfect grazing platter:

-- On a large serving platter, start by adding two or more of your favorite cheeses.
+- On a large serving platter, add two or more of your favorite cheeses.
 These could include cheddar, gouda, camembert or brie.
 For those that need slicing, ensure you do this before putting them on the platter.

-- The next step is to add your chopped veggies.
-Include a variety of veggies to add beautiful color to your grazing platter; you can chop these in various shapes and sizes to make your platter more aesthetically pleasing.
+- The next step is to add chopped veggies.
+Include a variety of veggies to add; chop these in various shapes and sizes to make your platter more aesthetically pleasing.
 Try fresh chopped carrot, cucumber, celery and cherry tomatoes.
 Sun-dried tomatoes, roasted pumpkin, sweet potato slices and baked eggplant are also delicious, gourmet veggie platter options.

-- Crackers and bread are the next additions.
-Don’t just stick with one type of cracker or bread; add a variety like sesame seed crackers, rye bread, brown rice crackers, water crackers, sourdough and lavash bread.
+- Crackers and bread are next.
+Don’t stick with one type of cracker or bread; add a variety like sesame seed crackers or rye bread.

 - Next add your cured fish.
 Smoked salmon and smoked trout are excellent healthy options here.

 - The second last step is to add your sweets.
 You can choose any that you like, but chocolate is usually a winner.
 Another idea is to have mini containers of melted chocolate and honey for dipping.